Weird Luck FAQ

 Angelica: We sent her the same questionnaire we sent the other characters, and she sent it back with one word scrawled across it in big letters: FLEXIBLE.
 She's been unavailable for further comment.

 Keep reading!
-And if you enjoy Weird Luck, please recommend it to other people with similar good taste, and boost it on social media from time to time!
+And if you enjoy Weird Luck, please recommend it to other people with similar good taste, and boost it on social media when you can!
 For a project like Weird Luck, word of mouth (or word of screen) is the number one key to success.

 You can also support our work on Weird Luck by joining the Weird Luck Patreon, following and engaging with us on social media, and buying Weird Luck merch.